-The core vSRN architecture consists of a software-defined Shared Tier1 model.
-This consists of a Cache and a Capacity Tier, the minimum requirements for which are 1 x SSD for the Cache Tier and 1 x HDD or SSD for the Capacity Tier.
-The management and compute nodes are configured in the same vSRN Cluster and share the vSAN datastore.
-The user data can be hosted via a file server residing within the vSAN file system.
+The core VxRail architecture consists of a Local Tier1 model.
+This consists of a Cache and a Capacity Tier, the minimum requirements for this configuration is 1 x SSD for the Cache Tier and 1 x HDD/SDD for the Capacity Tier.
+The management and compute nodes are configured in the same Dell EMC VxRail Cluster and share the VMware vSAN software defined storage.
+The user data can be hosted on a file server on the VSAN file system.